KonataDev/Konata.Core/README.md

 |             |                   |                |                  | FriendTyping        | 🟢               |
 |             |                   |                |                  | FriendVoiceCall     | 🔴               |

-[1]: Not supported to forward messages between group and friend.
+[^1]: Not supported to recall messages sent from the bot.
-[2]: Not supported to recall messages sent from the bot.
+[^2]: Not supported temp messages.
-[3]: Not supported temp messages.
+[^3]: Not supported to forward messages between group and friend.

 ## Special Thanks
 Special thanks to **JetBrains** offers free open-source licenses for us!